nurbq/LivreCompra/README.md

 # LivreCompra
 Spring boot backend application for cinema theatres.
-This project was created to learn to create Spring boot MVC application with database and Hibernate.
+This project was created in order to learn how to create a Spring boot MVC application with a database and hibernation.

 # Technologies
 * Spring Boot Mvc 3+